Dpak2106/Online_Examination_System_PHP/README.md

 # Online_Examination_System_PHP
 The online examination system project developed using PHP and MySQL is a web-based application designed to facilitate the process of conducting objective exams over the internet.
+The online examination system allows users, typically examinees, to register for exams and obtain unique user credentials.
+These credentials are used to log in to the system and access the exam interface.
+Once logged in, the system presents the exam questions to the user, allowing them to submit their answers within a designated time limit.
+The application stores the submitted answers along with the corresponding user profile information in the MySQL database.
+After the exam duration ends, the system calculates the exam results based on predefined criteria, such as correct answers and negative marking (if applicable).
+The results can then be displayed to the users and stored for further analysis or record-keeping.
+Overall, the online examination system project using PHP and MySQL provides a convenient and efficient platform for conducting objective exams online, automating various exam-related tasks and streamlining the evaluation process.